PS: Pearl

 PS: Oh yeah, and we had horse racing.
 Horse racing, and quite often they’d sell tickets for several weeks before the fair and give away a car.
 One year they had a marriage down there – who was that?
 Herb Ware and his wife got married down there.

-Int: I want to find out an awful lot from you later too – so don’t say… referring to Carl Stevens.
+you later too – so don’t say… referring to Carl Stevens.

 PS: Something happened one year at the Fair that was quite comical.
 I mean it would never happen today.
 They had quite a large amount of horses brought in, and we always – I always schooled horses, so I had my horse down there, and some other ones, and they didn’t have quite enough stalls.
 But in the cow barn they had a couple of extra stalls so they put some horses in there.
 This friend of mine and I were there walking through, as we were walking between the aisle, this horse turned and grabbed me right on the shoulder and bit me.
 Of course I screamed.
 My dad was there, of course we had a big showing of cattle, and he said, “What happened?”
 I said, “The horse bit me and it really hurts.”
 He said, “Well, don’t worry, Doc’s here.”
 I said, “Well where?” he said, “Well, he’s down in the horse barn.”
 What he meant by Doc was Dr. Cabell, the Veterinarian.
 He said, “Go see Doc and he’ll fix it up.”
 I went to see Dr. Cabell and said, “Dr. Cabell, this darn horse bit me here on my shoulder.”
 He said, “Don’t worry honey, we’ll fix that up.”
 He got out a bottle of horse liniment, I guess, and put it on.
 It hadn’t broken the skin or anything, you know, but we laugh about that because today you just wouldn’t do it.
 I was fine, nothing happened.
 Well also had a very very good horse show.
 We had horses come from Bloomfield Hills and all over for the show, and had a big ring, umbrella tables all around the rig for the spectators to sit under.

-Int: Now, what can you tell me about the Denton family, like your grandparents – were they from around here?
+Denton family, like your grandparents – were they from around here?

 PS: No, my parents came to this country after World War I. My mother and my father and my two brothers.
 Hey were all from England, and my Mom was from St. Peterborough, not Saint, but Peterborough, England, and my father was from St. Ives-Huntington.
 There were two St. Ives – one in Cornwall and one in Huntington.
 Dad’s from Huntington, and they came over here and they went to Walkerville, Canada.
 He had a job there which the British government had arranged for him.
 But my dad – he just wanted to leave England.
 So the government said, “Well if you want to go, you should have a job.”
 And so he got a job with the Walkerside Dairy, which was owned by the Johnnie Walker Whiskey Company, and he worked there for a while.
 This man by the name of William Booth approached my Dad and asked him if he would be superintendent of his farm at Seven Mile and I-275 where I was born.
 Daddy went there, but unfortunately, he couldn’t afford to operate that farm, and Mr. Grennan heard my Dad was going to leave and he came over and spoke to my Dad and asked him if he would manage his farm.
 So then we just moved over to Six Mile, and that was back in, I think, 1925.
 About 1925 because I was born in ’23 and I was about a year and a half, two years old maybe, when we moved to Six Mile to the Grennan Farm.
 Then we stayed there until we came to Northville, we lived on the corner of Linden and Randolph in the house that sort of sits up on the hill there.
 Yeah, we lived there all that time.